awersli99/disGo-checker/README.md

 # disGo checker

-DisGo Checker is a command line tool written in Go that is used to check the validity of discord tokens.
+DisGo Checker is a command line tool written in Go that was created to quickly and efficiently check the validity of thousands of discord authentication tokens.

 ## Installation